wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

   :alt: CTRE Pneumatics Control Module
   :width: 500

-The :ref:[CTRE Pneumatics Control Module](docs/software/can-devices/pneumatics-control-module:Pneumatics Control Module) (PCM) contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.
+The :ref:`CTRE Pneumatics Control Module <docs/software/can-devices/pneumatics-control-module:Pneumatics Control Module>` (PCM) contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.
 The PCM contains an input for the pressure sensor and will control the compressor automatically when the robot is enabled and a solenoid has been created in the code.
 For more information see the [PCM User Manual](https://store.ctr-electronics.com/content/user-manual/PCM%20User%27s%20Guide.pdf).

 REV Pneumatic Hub
 -----------------